 YMCA Adventure Guides

 Join us!
-Adventure Guides is for dads and their children—K–5th grade.
-The Trailblazers program is for kids in 6th grade to age 15.
-For details, visit www.rancho.ymca.org/yprog/cat1200.html or email Eric Deitz at [email protected]
+Adventure Guides is open to dads and their children—K–5th grade.
+Older kids—6th grade through age 15—move to the Trailblazers program.
+For more details, visit www.rancho.ymca.org/yprog/cat1200.html or email expedition leader Eric Deitz at [email protected]

 Scripps Teasers Toastmasters